davidgilbertson/dta-test/README.md

 There is also a `services.js` file that houses the services to fetch the data, and a `utils.js` file that contains a util to cleanse the incoming data.

+## Vanilla CSS
+I haven't used Sass for this project for the sake of simplicity.
+But usually would.

 ## Browser support
 Tested on:
 - IE11